All brands that use push notifications as a marketing strategy, use them as a part of a larger campaign, not only to push traffic to their content.

-According to PushEngage (a popular provider), segmentation can increase click-through rates by up to 218% depending up on the type of industry.
+According to PushEngage (a popular push notifications service provider), segmentation can increase click-through rates by up to 218% depending upon the type of industry.

-Some marketers simply don’t like to segment – they are fine with sending the same message to everyone in their list.
+Some marketers simply don’t like to segment – they are fine with sending the same message to everyone on their list.

 Do you know who says it like that?
 A politician.